Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

 Q. Where is this happening?

-The tarantulas are all around the eastern plains, particularly the southeastern part of the state.
+The tarantulas are all around the eastern plains, particularly the southeastern region.

 "Mini" tarantulas also live on the western side of the state in areas like Montezuma, Montrose, and San Miguel, according to Colorado State University's College of Cultural Sciences.